Passenger Rail Service

 Vermonter

-Since 2014, the Amtrak Vermonter has been serving Northampton as a part of the Vermonter's change in its travel route moving service from Amherst (east side of the Connecticut River) over to Northampton (west side of the river).
-The Vermonter operates from St. Albans, Vermont; through Northampton, Holyoke, and Springfield, Massachusetts; and Hartford and New Haven, Connecticut, and all points along the east coast ending in Washington, D.C.
-The southbound Vermonter stops in Northampton sometime between 2 p.m. and 2:30 p.m. while the northbound arrives in Northampton sometime between 3:50 p.m. and 4:30 p.m.
-These times are only offered in order to give one an approximate time range.
-Please visit Amtrak for more accurate and current information.
+Since 2014, the Amtrak Vermonter has been serving Northampton as part of the Vermonter's change in its travel route, moving service from Amherst (east side of the Connecticut River) over to Northampton (west side of the river).
+The Vermonter operates from St. Albans, Vermont, through Greenfield, Northampton, Holyoke, and Springfield; and Hartford and New Haven, Connecticut, and all points along the east coast ending in Washington, D.C.
+Please visit Amtrak Vermonter for routes and schedules.

 East-West Rail